Ancient Architecture in India | Characteristics And Evolution

 Nagara Style Temples

 Nagara style is emblematic of northern India’s temple architecture.
-These temples are identifiable by their beehive-shaped shikhara (tower), which is usually curvilinear in shape.
-The garbhagriha (sanctum sanctorum) lies beneath the shikhara, which is often surrounded by smaller replicas of itself known as urushringas.
+These temples have a beehive-shaped shikhara (tower), typically curvilinear in shape.
+The Garbhagriha (sanctum sanctorum) sits beneath the shikhara, often surrounded by smaller replicas known as Urushringas.
 Notable examples include the Khajuraho temples in Madhya Pradesh and the Jagannath Temple in Odisha.
 Their regional presence spans across Central and North India with variations such as the Orissan Khajuraho and Solanki styles.

 Source:- tripsavvy